AnimMouse/ChatGPT-with-Me-Website/content/posts/bash-vs-powershell.md

 >
 > In summary, Python is a scripting language on Linux that is similar to PowerShell in terms of its syntax and feature set, and is a powerful tool for scripting and automation tasks.

-But python is not a CLI shell, no one uses python in CLI
+But Python is not a CLI shell, no one uses Python in CLI

 > While Python is not a CLI shell in the same sense as Bash or PowerShell, it can still be used for command-line scripting and automation tasks.
 >